theobald-software/helpcenter.theobald-software.github.io/projects/erpconnect/docs/guide/sap-connection/logging-on-to-sap.md

 ---
-ref: ec-sap-connection-01
-layout: page
-title: Logging on to SAP
+title: Connect to SAP
-description: Logging on to SAP
+description: Log on to SAP
-product: erpconnect
-parent: sap-connection
-permalink: /:collection/:path
-weight: 1
-lang: en_GB
-old_url: /ERPConnect-EN/default.aspx?pageid=logging-on-to-sap
 ---

-There are two ways to log on to your SAP system with ERPConnect:
+There are multiple ways to log on to your SAP system with ERPConnect:

 - Connect to a single application server.
 - Connect to a message server (Load Balancing).
+- Connect via WebSockets.

 ### Input Parameters